 Eligibility for these programs often depends on factors like income level, credit score, and the location of the property.
 Homebuyers typically need to apply through specific agencies that administer these programs, such as local housing authorities or state housing finance agencies.

-Chapter 7 Bankruptcy2 Years
+Chapter 7 Bankruptcy | 2 Years |

 Getting pre-approved for a FHA mortgage is quick and easy with our online Loan Application.
 After completing the application, you will receive instructions on how to upload your documents.
 For a list of documents you will need to upload, see our Pre-approval Document Checklist.

-Alpine Mortgage provides FHA loans in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Florida.
+Alpine Mortgage provides FHA loans in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Texas.
 Call us today at (800) 876-5626 to speak with one of our FHA home loan specialists or click here to have one of our FHA home loan specialists contact you.

 You can view our current 30 Year Fixed FHA Mortgage Rates.